travellingsky/blog/content/to-do-in-london.md

 ## 8) Harrods

 Harrods is a large department store with over 330 branded stores, coffee shops and restaurants.
-You can easy spend a day here if you love all the brands.
+You can easily spend a day here if you love all the brands.
 For us we had kids and the husbands so we weren’t able to spend too long here as they were all getting antsy, but the store is unique, it has a very classy feel to it.

 You can find branded bags, purses, accessories, clothing, boots, food & wine whatever you desire if your wallet can afford it.